IEEE ITW 2015 Jeju logo

 Mo2A: Index Coding

-Chair: Viveck Cadambe (Pennsylvania State University, USA)
+Chair: Viveck Cadambe (Georgia Institute of Technology, USA)

 Generalized Interlinked Cycle Cover for Index Coding